KTH/devops-course/contributions/presentation/week6-software-bots/abyel-cdik/README.md

 Presentation

 ## Description
-Merging can be a time consuming task in big projects with many branches and pull requests.
-Handing each PR means assinging reviewers, approving, adding comments and merging.
-On certain cases the main branch may be updated, making the pull request updated and thus it must be rebased.
+Merging can be a time consuming task in big projects with many branches.
+Handing each Pull Request means assinging reviewers, adding comments, approving and merging.
+On certain cases the branch must be rebased to the latest verision of the main branch.

-Mergify is a pull request automation tool that solves these issues, trhough actions that are triggered based on the pull requests.
-In this presentation we intend to describe how mergify is configured, how to specify actions with _rules_ and how Mergify can queue merging of pull requests in a sequential order.
+Mergify is a Pull request automation tool that solves these issues, through actions that are triggered based on a set of rules.
+In this presentation we will describe how mergify is configured, how to specify actions with _rules_ and how Mergify can queue merging of pull requests in a sequential order.